danmastrow/book-review/README.md

 ## Notes:
 - Tech Stack
-    - Next.js for frontend and API
+    - Next.js for frontend and API routes
     - Playwright for e2e and api tests
     - Vitest for unit testing
     - Tailwind CSS for styling